Trump vows to stop 'border invasion' at victory rally – DW – 01/20/2025

 US President-elect Donald Trump spoke to supporters in Washington on Sunday, the day before he is expected to take the oath of office to become the 47th president of the US.

-Trump told a a crowd that the Capital One Arena in downtown Washington that he would halt an "invasion" of immigrants at the border, as he promised to fix "every single crisis" facing the nation.
+Trump told a a crowd that the Capital One Arena in downtown Washington that he would halt an "invasion" of immigrants at the border.

 "We're going to stop the invasion of our borders," he proclaimed.